SuKSW/OfficeAssistant/README.md

 # Office Assaistant

-*Supposed* to be a system where a robot travels in the path drawn in the web portal or Arduino app and deliver office documents or equipments.
+*Supposed* to be a system where a robot travels in a path drawn in the web portal or Arduino app and deliver office documents or equipment.

 * OAweb - Office assistant web componant (test) only with **HTML, Js, CSS**
 * OfficeAssistant - a sample **Android** app for the Office Assistant System